-We show the following stability theorem about bunching probabilities. \begin{theorem_stab} Consider the multimode bunching probability into a subset $\mathcal{K}$ after a linear interference process described by the unitary matrix $U$.
-For an arbitrary choice of the perturbation parameters in Eq.~\eqref{eq:perturbed_bosonic_state} the multimode bunching probability is stable to first order, i.e.
+\begin{theorem_stab} [Stationarity] Consider any linear interferometer $U$ and any (nontrivial) subset $\mathcal{K}$ of output modes.
+For an arbitrary choice of the perturbation parameters $v_{i}$ and $\ket{\eta_{i}}$ in Eq.~\eqref{eq:perturbed_bosonic_state}, the multimode bunching probability into $\mathcal{K}$ is stationary, i.e.,

 \end{theorem_stab}

 \begin{proof} Recalling the definition of the normalization factors $\alpha_i$ from Eq.~\eqref{eq:alpha_i}, we can expand the perturbed distinguishability matrix $\tilde{S}$ from Eq.~\eqref{eq:perturbed_S} to first order as